larribas/dagger/docs/user-guide/dags/dags.md

 - Input and output names have the same constraints as node names, but they can also contain underscores.
 - If a node input comes `FromParam(name: str)`, then the DAG must have an input named `name`.
 - If a node input comes `FromNodeOutput(node: str, output: str)`, then the DAG must contain a node named `node` which exposes an output named `output`.
-- If a node input comes `FromNodeOutput(node: str, output: str)`, then the DAG must contain a node named `node` which exposes an output named `output`.
 - DAGs may not contain cyclic dependencies.
 A cyclic dependency occurs whenever there is a chain of nodes `{n(1), n(2), ..., n(last)}` so that `n(i+1)` has an input that depends on an output of `n(i)`, but `n(1)` also contains an input that depends on the output of `n(last)`.